lincolnloop/python-qrcode/README.rst

 SVG
 ---

-On Python 2.6 must install lxml since the older xml.etree.ElementTree version can not be used to create SVG images.

 You can create the entire SVG or an SVG fragment.
 When building an entire SVG image, you can use the factory that combines as a path (recommended, and default for the script) or a factory that creates a simple set of rectangles.